A farmer's guide to Farm Plans in the Wellington Region.

 How we can help

-We know this is complicated, and there are many unanswered questions.
-We are committed to helping you have the right plans in place to support your in implementing Good Management Practices.
+We know this is complicated and we are committed to helping you have the right plans in place to support you through these recent changes.

 We are able to provide you free information about your property including; aerial photography, soil information, slope and NZ Land Resource Inventory information.

-If you want to find out more about farm plans, get in touch with your Land Management Advisor at FarmPlans@gw.govt.nz.
+If you want to find out more about farm plans, get in touch with our team at email@example.com.